Article: Silk pillowcase vs. bamboo: What is best for your skin, your hair, and your sleep?

 Do you dream of waking up with smoother skin, fewer frizzy hairs, and a feeling of luxury?
 Then you may have already considered upgrading your pillowcase.
-Two popular choices on the market today are silk pillowcases and bamboo pillowcases – but although both are sold as "natural" and "skin-friendly," the differences are significant when you look closer.
+Two popular choices on the market today are silk pillowcases and bamboo pillowcases – but although both are sold as "natural" and "skin-friendly," the differences are great when you look closer.

 What is a silk pillowcase?

 A genuine silk pillowcase is made from 100% mulberry silk – the finest and most sought-after type of silk in the world.
 Mulberry silk is produced with minimal chemical treatment and has a smooth, shiny surface that feels extremely soft against the skin.
-The quality is typically measured in momme – and the higher the momme, the better the durability and exclusivity.
+The quality is typically measured in momme – and the higher the momme, the better the durability and exclusiveness.

 What is a bamboo pillowcase actually made of?